-Triodos Organic Growth Fund has held a minority stake in Beendhi since December 2018 as the company’s strategy and product offering is very much aligned with the fund’s mission to accelerate the food transition.
+Triodos Food Transition Europe Fund has held a minority stake in Beendhi since December 2018 as the company’s strategy and product offering is very much aligned with the fund’s mission to accelerate the food transition.

 |Core impact indicators (figures as per end of 2019)|

 |*Nutri-Score is a logo that shows the nutritional quality of food products graded from A to E|